-In order for a proposal to be considered, the Principal Investigator (P.I.) of the submission must be a faculty member or student at an ACC institution throughout the duration of the grant.
-Further, preference will be given to research grant proposals that include investigators from multiple ACC institutions and from research teams comprised entirely from ACC institutions.
-If the research involves the use of human participants, the proposed study must receive approval from the appropriate Institutional Review Board(s) prior to any data collection.
-Data collection does not need to be exclusive to ACC institutions, but ACC institutional data should be incorporated extensively in the research design.
+For a proposal to be considered, the Principal Investigator (P.I.) of the submission must be a faculty member or student at an ACC institution throughout the duration of the grant.
+Further, preference will be given to research grant proposals that include investigators from multiple ACC institutions, but research teams can include faculty and students from non-ACC schools.
+Data collection does not need to be exclusive to ACC institutions, but ACC institutional data should be incorporated in the research design.